AI Cross-Validation

 Step 3: Confirm Enabled Statusβ

-- Correction icon highlights when enabled
+- Cross-validation icon highlights when enabled

-- Click again to disable correction mode
+- Click again to disable AI cross-validation

 Model Typesβ